Appendix: Day-2 Operate

 Switch Information Page

-To get to the basic switch monitoring page, click Switches, select a site and then click on the device itself similar to what is shown below:
+To get to the basic switch monitoring page, click Switches, select a site, and then click on the device itself similar to what is shown below:

-A typical add example is shown below:
+A typical example of adding displayed items is shown below:

 Resulting in this new view: